rackerlabs/technical-blog/content/blog/2023/2023-05-05-multicloud-architecture-model/index.md

 - Best of Breed - CSP specific niche best of … (GCP - K8’s, Azure - Windows, AWS - machine learning)

 But also comes with many challenges:
-- Security - a larger attack surface means implementing controls across multiple clouds is a much bigger challenge.
+- Vulnerability - a larger attack surface means implementing controls across multiple clouds is a much bigger challenge.
 - FinOps - cloud native tooling doesn’t provide a cross platform view.
 - Connectivity - private networking across multiple clouds is a real challenge for even the most seasoned network engineers.
 - Compliance - managing compliance across multiple clouds can double or triple the existing whack-a-mole challenge for DevSecOps teams.
 - Cost - cloud costs don’t scale linearly (less discount on savings plans) + internal costs (multiple CCoEs)
-- Requires Multi skilled support teams
+- Training - experienced Multi-cloud engineers come at a price, if you can find them at all!
 - Standardised Account provisioning/Identity and Access Management needs to be carefully thought out to keep good hygiene.
 - Standardised Observability - support teams and business management need a clear and concise view of whats happening at any one time.

-If you are starting out fresh and wanting to move to a multi-cloud model, from an architectural point of view there are a few choices of operating model which can bring different benefits and different challenges.
-Selecting the right multi-cloud model for your organisation can be tricky, in this blog post, we'll discuss the different types of multi-cloud models and help you determine which one is right for your organisation.
+- IAM - Managing user identities, roles, and access privileges across multiple cloud environments requires a centralized IAM strategy.
+- Data Protection - encryption, access controls, and data classification mechanisms must be consistently applied and managed across all clouds to prevent unauthorized access or data leakage.
+- Network Security - secure multicloud connectivity to protect data in transit and prevent unauthorized access requires a well thought design.
+- Architecture Consistency - Organizations must ensure consistent  practices and policies across all cloud providers to maintain a unified and effective security posture.

+### Multi-cloud Operating Models

 Lets explore the Cloud Operating Model options:
 1. Single Cloud